aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_13.rst

 ===

 .. warning::

     The DAN DataSource is only available in `CODAC Core System <https://www.iter.org/machine/supporting-systems/codac/codac-core-system>`__ distributions.

 The :vcisdoxygenmccl:`DANSource` DataSource can be used to archive application data to the ITER Data Archiving Network (DAN).

-Given that the property ``ICProgramName`` needs to be unique, in order to avoid clashes,  the configuration file ``../Configurations/MassSpring/RTApp-MassSpring-45.cfg`` will be automatically updated from a ``Makefile.cfg``.
+Given that the property ``ICProgramName`` needs to be unique in order to avoid clashes, the configuration file ``../Configurations/MassSpring/RTApp-MassSpring-45.cfg`` will be automatically updated from a ``Makefile.cfg``.

 The signals to be archived are defined in a DAN configuration file, which is generated from a template by running the command ``../Test/Integrated/GenerateDANConfig.sh``.

 .. literalinclude:: /_static/tutorial/Test/Integrated/dan_mass_spring_demo_template.xml
     :language: xml
     :lines: 9-38
     :caption: DAN configuration file.
     :linenos:
     :emphasize-lines: 2-3